 The number here is the maximum number of Registered Users you can have configured, so if you are already using all of your accounts and want to add a new one, you will need to increase your Subscription Count first.

 If you find over time that you are not using all your available accounts, you should feel free to Decrease your Subscription Count – this will ensure that you are not charged for users you are not using!
 Make sure to do so well before your next billing period, if possible, to be sure that you are not charged.

 Managing Your Subscription – Changing Your Product Tier

-This section also allows you to upgrade or downgrade your product subscription to Tailwind, between the ‘Standard’, ‘Pro’, and ‘Enterprise’ options.
-This may come in handy if you find yourself in need of the additional features provided by the ‘Pro’ or ‘Enterprise’ tiers, or notice that you are not actually using those features and want to downgrade to a more basic set.
+This section also allows you to upgrade or downgrade your product subscription to Tailwind between the ‘Standard,’ ‘Pro,’ and ‘Enterprise’ options.
+This may come in handy if you need the additional features provided by the ‘Pro’ or ‘Enterprise’ tiers or notice that you are not using those features and want to downgrade to a more basic set.
 More information about the different tiers and their features can be found here.

 Adding a User Account

 So long as you have fewer Registered Users than your Subscription Count, you can add a new Registered Account.
-To do so, start by finding the Personnel record you want to associate with the new User in the Personnel List, then click on the ‘Create Account’ link on the far right column.
+Start by finding the Personnel record you want to associate with the new User in the Personnel List, then click on the ‘Create Account’ link on the far right column.
 If you do not currently have a Personnel record for the person you want to add as a user, you will have to create one first.

 Once you click on the link, you will be prompted to choose a username and password for the new account.
-After you have done so, click ‘Create’ to create the new user.
+After doing so, click ‘Create’ to create the new user.